Neural Common Neighbor with Completion for Link Prediction: Neural Common Neighbor with Completion

-where $\sigma$ is the sigmoid function.
-If both edges $(i, u)$ and $(j, u)$ are observed, $u$ must be a common neighbor of $i, j$.
-If one of $(i, u)$ and $(j, u)$ is unobserved, we use NCN to predict its link existence probability, which is also used as the probability of $u$ being a common neighbor.
-The fourth case where both $(i,u)$ and $(j,u)$ are unobserved has a much less probability, so we just set the probability to $0$.
+where $\hat A_{iu}$ represents the predicted existence probability of link $(i, u)$ by the model.
+The idea is that $u$ is a common neighbor of $(i, j)$ iff both edges $(i, u)$ and $(j, u)$ exist.
+If one of these edges is unobserved, we use NCN to predict its link existence probability, which we also use as the probability of $u$ being a common neighbor.
+In the rare case where both $(i, u)$ and $(j, u)$ are unobserved, we set the probability to $0$.
+This technique is called "Common Neighbor Completion" (CNC).